RobotecAI/RGLGazeboPlugin/README.md

 2. Select topic with `/world` postfix.

 ## Level of detail
-At [ROBOTEC.AI](https://robotec.ai/) we care about every little detail of our product, so our presets mimic the patterns exactly.
-We even take into account the fact that in many lidars, the lasers are staggered (not positioned exactly one above another), like in the Ultra Puck according to the [manual, page 118](https://icave2.cse.buffalo.edu/resources/sensor-modeling/VLP32CManual.pdf).
+At [Robotec.AI](https://robotec.ai/) we care about every little detail of our product, so our presets mimic the patterns exactly.
+We take into account the fact that in many lidars, the lasers are staggered (not positioned exactly one above another), like in the Ultra Puck according to the [manual, page 118](https://icave2.cse.buffalo.edu/resources/sensor-modeling/VLP32CManual.pdf).

 | **Ultra Puck one horizontal step pattern** | **RGL digital twin** |
 |---|---|